rshopa/event-based-tof-fbp/examples/README.md

 # Setting the parameters for the event-based 3D TOF FBP
 The parameters for the reconstruction, sensitivity map generation, as well as the geometry of the scanner, are set in [JSON format](https://www.json.org/json-en.html).
-In order to define them properly, you need to understand the key principles of the event-based TOF FBP.
+In order to define them properly, you may need to understand the key principles of the event-based TOF FBP.
+Please refer to the dedicated work here: https://doi.org/10.5506/APhysPolB.50.675.

 ## Files needed for sensitivity correction
 Sensitivity correction is used to take into account the imperfections of the scanner.
 It is generally done in a straightforward way: